 Prevention Strategies and Daily Foot Care

 Prevention is everything.
-By taking care of your feet, you can lower the risk of diabetic foot ulcers and avoid amputation17.
-In the U.S., over 2 million people have foot ulcers, and up to 25% of adults with diabetes will get one18.
+By taking care of your feet, you can lower the risk of diabetic foot ulcers and avoid amputation.
+In the U.S., over 2 million people have foot ulcers, and up to 25% of adults with diabetes will get one.
 By focusing on foot health, you can greatly improve your life and well-being.

 “Taking care of your feet is one of the most important things you can do to prevent complications from diabetes.”